The Reign of Blood and Gold

 The Making of an Emperor

 Basil's transformation from powerless figurehead to authoritarian ruler unfolded through a series of brutal civil wars.
 In 979, the rebel Bardas Skleros declared himself emperor and marched on Constantinople.
 Basil turned to his supposed protector, Bardas Phocas, to crush the rebellion.
-But by 987, Phocas himself rebelled, forming an alliance with his former enemy Skleros to depose Basil.
+By 987, Phocas himself rebelled, forming an alliance with his former enemy Skleros to depose Basil.

 The Price of Empire